Advertiser Disclosure

 Flight Connections at JFK

-If you’re connecting between domestic flights or domestic-to-international, and your onward flight departs from the same terminal you arrive at, then you wouldn’t have to re-clear security (provided you have an onward boarding card and your luggage doesn’t need re-checking).
+If you’re connecting between domestic flights or domestic-to-international flights and your onward flight departs from the same terminal you arrive at, you won’t have to re-clear security (provided you have an onward boarding card and your luggage doesn’t need re-checking).

-For international-to-international or international-to-domestic connections, passengers will have to clear Immigration, claim baggage, and then clear Customs.
-After passing through Customs, there are recheck counters available for bags tagged to an onward destination.
+For international-to-international or international-to-domestic connections, passengers must clear Immigration, claim baggage, and then clear Customs.
+After passing through Customs, recheck counters are available for bags tagged to an onward destination.

-Hot Tip: Be sure to leave plenty of time to transfer to the next terminal as security checkpoint times can vary, and consider whether you will have to check in and bag-drop if you’ve booked 2 flights separately.
+Hot Tip: Be sure to leave plenty of time to transfer to the next terminal, as security checkpoint times can vary.
+Also, consider whether you will have to check in and bag-drop if you’ve booked 2 flights separately.

 Accessibility